 Add garlic and cook for an additional 2-3 minutes.

-Add the sausage.
-Season with pepper, and break up the meat with a spoon and fry until no longer pink.
+Add the sausage and break up the meat with a spoon and fry until no longer pink.

 Next, add the tomato paste, Italian seasoning, and red wine.
 Stir and reduce until the wine has almost completely evaporated.